willymcallister/willymcallister.github.io/_articles/capacitor-iv-equation-in-action.md

 $v(T) = \dfrac{i}{\text C} \,T\qquad\text{volts}$

 This is an equation for $v$ as a function of pulse duration $T$, for a given pulse height $i$.
 The equation has the shape of a line, with slope $i/\text C$.
-The slope is:
+The slope is,

  $\dfrac{i}{\text C} =\dfrac{2\times 10^{-3}\,\text A}{1 \times 10^{-6}\,\text F} = 2000\,\text{volts/second}$